 7. Thank-you Note After Finding a Buyer an Amazing Deal

-I just wanted to congratulate you on scoring such an AMAZING deal in this market!
-I would love to take all the credit here, but the truth is sometimes the real estate gods just smile on you.
-I know you and [spouse’s name, kid’s name, pet’s name] will spend many happy years there.
+I just wanted to congratulate you on scoring such an amazing deal in this market!
+I would love to take all the credit here, but the truth is, sometimes the real estate gods just smile on you.
+I know you and [spouse’s name, kid’s name or pet’s name] will spend many happy years there.

 If you ever need any real estate advice or just want to chat about the market, call or text anytime.